scott-trinkle/portfolio-website/content/news/f31-award/index.md

 project entitled ["A novel multi-modal, multi-scale imaging pipeline for the validation of diffusion MRI of the brain"](https://app.dimensions.ai/details/grant/grant.8555152).
-This award will fund up to three years (totalling $120,979) of my thesis research through the National Institute of Neurological Disorders and Stroke ([NINDS](https://www.ninds.nih.gov/)).
+This award will fund up to three years (totaling $120,979) of my thesis research through the National Institute of Neurological Disorders and Stroke ([NINDS](https://www.ninds.nih.gov/)).